SmartComposite®:

 – Include pictures with desired shades (including shade tabs)

-Burbank Dental Lab is one of the largest implant departments in the nation, which gives them unmatched expertise in the planning and fabrication of fixed dental implant-supported restorations.
-We were recently rated as one of the Top 5 Dental Labs in the nation.
+Burbank Dental Lab is one of the largest implant departments in the nation, providing unmatched expertise in the planning and fabrication of fixed dental implant-supported restorations.
+We were rated as one of the Top 5 Dental Labs in the country.

-Our implant team provides a unique and critical insight with regard to case design and implant placement.
+Our implant team offers a unique and critical perspective on case design and implant placement.
 They offer free evaluations and pretreatment consultations for all cases.
-If you are planning to get a fixed implant-supported bridge, contact Burbank Dental Lab’s implant specialist today.
+If you are planning to get a fixed implant-supported bridge, contact our implant specialist today at Burbank Dental Lab.

 Slide 1